Eco Explorers Summer Camps

 Scroll down for camp descriptions and dates.

-Wilderness Explorers JUNE 8-12
+Wilderness Explorers June 8-12

 Get ready for an exciting adventure in the great outdoors!
 Campers will embark on daily expeditions through the Arboretum’s grounds, gardens and trails, learning basic outdoor skills like using a compass for navigation, identifying landmarks, and reading maps.
 Along the way, campers will discover the secrets of the wild, such as spotting animal tracks and understanding the importance of Leave No Trace principles.
 This week is perfect for young explorers ready to build confidence, teamwork, and a deeper connection to nature.
 This week ends in a camp out under the stars for campers ages 8-11. *Additional fee for camp out.

-Garden Guardians JUNE 15-19
+Garden Guardians June 15-19

 Calling all Garden Guardians!
 This week, campers become protectors of the Arboretum as they uncover the hidden world of pollinators such as bees, butterflies, hummingbirds, and more.
 Through daily garden explorations, active games, and hands-on projects like building bee hotels, kids learn how pollinators help plants grow and why they need our help.
 Campers will explore colorful blooms, observe pollinators up close, and discover simple ways to care for gardens and wild spaces.
 By the end of the week, every camper leaves knowing they play an important role in keeping our gardens healthy and buzzing.

-Weird Plant Science JULY 6-10
+Weird Plant Science July 6-10

 Plants are stranger than you think!
 At Weird Plant Science Camp, campers dive into the unexpected side of the plant world, from bizarre seed pods and surprising plant chemistry to the hidden networks of fungi and roots beneath our feet.
 Through hands-on experiments and close-up investigation, kids discover how plants grow, survive, and do some truly strange things.
 Campers will explore native plants of the Colorado Plateau, investigate how plants make color, and uncover the underground connections that keep ecosystems alive.
 This curiosity-driven week is perfect for kids who love asking “why,” getting their hands dirty, and discovering that science can be weird, wild, and fun.

-This week campers investigate the Arboretum to uncover the many animals that call it home; from tiny insects and hidden amphibians to mammals that move through forests and fields.
-Through guided nature hikes and up-close animal interactions, kids learn how animals survive and adapt within their environments.
-Campers will search for animal signs like tracks, scat, feathers, and burrows, building real wildlife detective skills as they piece together clues left behind in nature.
+This week campers investigate the Arboretum to uncover the many animals that call it home, from tiny insects and hidden amphibians to mammals that move through forests and fields.
+Through guided nature hikes and up-close animal encounters, kids learn how animals survive and adapt within their environments, discovering the connections between habitat, behavior, and survival.

 Membership, Donations, Nursery